 Much like music notes, a few emblem color mixes harmonize nicely, some produce tension that profits note, while others struggle and flip off the customer.
 Basic color theory clarifies that customers may tune out dull, too-similar color palettes, also will end up overrun by disorderly, contradictory color structures.

 Over the years, we have all discovered to associate particular colors with certain opinions: consider brides wearing white to their wedding day for a sign of innocence, or mourners dressing black to embody a special event.
-A number of these institutions, however, are cultural: brides from India use wealthy, multi-hued saris, also in South Africa, red is the color of mourning.
+However, a number of these institutions are cultural: brides from India use wealthy, multi-hued saris, also in South Africa, red is the color of mourning.

 Researchers guess that some of our color relationships would be the consequence of development.
 By way of instance, few people choose brown as a favorite color due to its affiliation with sterile — and may be contaminated-create.
-Red, on the flip side, is an international indication of increased, enthusiastic emotions, making both creatures and people stop and take note.
+On the flip side, Red is an international indication of increased, enthusiastic emotions, making both creatures and people stop and take note.

 How to decide on a logo color